cferdinandi/jellyfish/README.md

 jellyfish.init({
 	loadingIcon: 'img/loading.gif', // Image to display when image is loading
 	offset: 0, // How far below fold to begin loading images
-	callbackBefore: function () {}, // Function to run before image is replaced
+	callbackBefore: function ( img ) {}, // Function to run before image is replaced
-	callbackAfter: function () {} // Function to run after image is replaced });
+	callbackAfter: function ( img ) {} // Function to run after image is replaced });
 ```